Modified Hamiltonian Monte Carlo for Bayesian inference: Introduction

-As an additional contribution in this paper, we propose a new metric for sampling efficiency of methods that generate samples, which are both correlated and weighted (see Section \ref{Sec:PerfMetrics}).
+Additionally, we propose a new metric for measuring sampling efficiency of methods which generate samples that are both correlated and weighted.

+We implemented MMHMC in our software package \textsf{HaiCS}, which also offers implementation of several other HMC based samplers as well as a range of popular statistical models.

-In the following we provide details on each modification to the original GSHMC.
-We start with the formulation of MMHMC in Section \ref{Sec:Formulation}.
-Section \ref{Sec:Mod_Ham} provides two alternative ways for derivation of the 4th and 6th order modified Hamiltonians for multi-stage splitting integrators.
-In Section \ref{Sec:Integrators} the new multi-stage integrators specifically developed for the methods sampling with modified Hamiltonians are presented.
-Section \ref{Sec:PMMC} introduces the implicit partial momentum update whereas Section \ref{Sec:ReducedFlip} offers the adaptation of a reduced flipping technique \citep{WagonerPande12} to MMHMC.
-The choice of parameters for MMHMC is discussed in Section \ref{Sec:Parameters}.
-We provide the algorithm for MMHMC in Section \ref{Sec:Algorithm}.
-The details of software implementation and testing procedure as well as the test results obtained for MMHMC and compared with various popular sampling techniques are discussed in Section \ref{Sec:Experiments}.
+The paper is structured as follows.
+We start with the summary of the Hamiltonian Monte Carlo method in Section \ref{SubSec:HMC}.
+The MMHMC method is formulated in Section \ref{SubSec:MMHMC} and its essential features are reviewed in Section \ref{SubSec:Features}.
+The ways of tuning and measuring performance of MMHMC are discussed in Section \ref{SubSec:Tuning}.
+The expected performance of the method is analyzed in Section \ref{Sec:PerfMMHMC}.
+The details of software implementation and testing procedure as well as the test results obtained for MMHMC and compared with various popular sampling techniques are presented in Section \ref{Sec:Experiments}.
 The conclusions are summarized in Section \ref{Sec:Conclusions}.